-There are many beautiful French Islands to explore, islands in France and other French tropical islands at the ends of the world for an exotic holiday.
+There are many beautiful French Islands to explore for all kinds of travelers.
+The islands in France are perfect for a day trip or a relaxing weekend getaway, while French-speaking islands at the ends of the world are ideal for an exotic holiday.

 For this piece, we asked some travel bloggers and friends to help us find the very best French Islands to visit.
-Here’s the list of best islands in France and French-speaking islands in France Overseas, so pack your bags and get ready for a wonderful island vacation in France.
+Here’s the list of best islands in France and French tropical islands overseas, so pack your bags and get ready for a wonderful island vacation.

 Best French Islands in the Mediterranean

-The list of best French Islands in the Mediterranean includes four islands south of France, in the regions of Provence-Alpes-Côte d’Azur and Corsica Island.
-These islands in Southern France are for all holiday types, from day tours to relaxing beach holidays or more adventurous road trips.
+The list of best French Islands in the Mediterranean includes islands in the regions of Provence-Alpes-Côte d’Azur and Corsica.
+These French Mediterranean islands are for all holiday types, from day tours to relaxing beach holidays or more adventurous road trips.

 Corsica is one of the most popular summer destinations for the French, eager to discover this island’s extraordinary landscapes.
 Visit Corsica for sightseeing, a relaxing beach holiday, hiking, and great food and wine.

 Corsica is best explored by car, and you can transport your car by ferry or rent one on-site.
 Don’t underestimate The Island of Beauty as Corsica is commonly referred to: there are many things to see and do to keep you busy one week or more!

 Ile d’If is a small island south of France, part of the Frioul Archipelago.
 Located off Marseille’s coast, this island fortress-prison became world-famous thanks to the novel Le Comte de Monte-Cristo by Alexandre Dumas.
 Here, the hero Edmond Dantès was imprisoned for 14 years.